 Expecting mothers who abuse drugs are endangering both their baby and themselves; going cold turkey can pose dangerous effects to the mother and child.
 Withdrawing from drugs while pregnant can be both dangerous and unsettling.
 Because of the risk of miscarriage, birth defects (both physical and developmental) and anxiety that can stem from birth complications, pregnant women addicted to drugs are in a vulnerable population.
 Detox would provide drugs that are safe for the mother and child, while staff monitors the mother’s moods and ensures she gets nutrients needed to thrive.

 Detoxing in a medical setting can encourage the connection needed by caring staff.
 Recovering in an inpatient facility with nutritional meals, support groups, counseling, and detox programs can provide the emotional support needed for recovery.
 Medical staff can comfort and provide substances that are safe for expecting mothers in the right dosages.
 Detoxing with no medications can create more harm for pregnant women; because of this, detoxing under the care of a medical professional is ideal to prevent an increased chance of relapse.

 Get Help Today

 Deciding to live drug-free and having a fresh new start in life is a commendable decision.
 Don’t let the fear of the unknown and the fear of detox hold you back.
 Trust the process.
-Start your recovery experience today by reaching out to a qualified treatment provider and begin fresh.
+Start your recovery experience today by reaching out to a treatment provider to talk about rehab options.